kurtextrem/instant-smart-quotes/README.md

 Depending on which language you have set, the following chars will be replaced for language-specific replacements:
 ', ", >>, <<

+### Manual Formatting

+- **Right-Click Context Menu**: Right-click in any text field, textarea, or contentEditable element and select “Format Typography” to:
+  - Format selected text only (if you have text selected)
+  - Format entire field (if no selection)
+  - Apply all typography rules at once to existing text

 ## Universal Replacements